tucano1306/QUICKBOKKS-CLONE/docs/E2E_TESTING.md

 ## Overview

-This document describes the End-to-End (E2E) testing setup for the QuickBooks Clone application using Playwright.
+This document describes the End-to-End (E2E) testing setup for the COMPUTOPLUS application using Playwright.

 ## Installation